General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Rosen-Theremin Pitch Indicator Schematic

 When reaching the ignition-voltage of the neon indicator, it lights up.
-This happens at some point when the tube’s anode (plate) current and thus the amplified 440Hz voltage amplitude at the anode (plate) rises because of the resonator 440Hz resonance voltage swing applied to the grid overrides the negative bias of the tube, shifting it's working point to larger amplification.
+This happens at some point when the tube’s anode (plate) current and thus the amplified 440Hz voltage amplitude at the neon indicator rises because of the resonator 440Hz resonance voltage swing applied to the grid overrides the negative bias of the tube, shifting it's working point to larger amplification.
 The current needed by a neon lamp is usually very small (around 200uA) while the ignition-voltage is quite high (in the order of 100V).
 Once ignited, the lamp voltage is typically 90V (maintaining voltage).
 The 440Hz (‘A’) indication action can be adjusted by the voltage divider providing the cathode potential of the tube.

 The Front-Panel holds the Power-Switch, the Power-Indicator-Lamp, the Mute-Switch, the eleven position Tone-Color-Switch (with assembled capacitors) and the Pitch-Indicator-Neon-Lamp.